js1016/recipe/contents/procmon/main.md

-1. Launch **Procmon.exe** as administrator from where you unzipped the **Process Monitor**.
+1. Launch **Procmon.exe** as administrator from the location where you unzipped the **Process Monitor**.
 It should automatically start capturing after startup.
-Proceed to next step when you see it is generating massive events.
+Proceed to the next step when you see that it is generating a large number of events.